some-programs/natbwmon/README.md

 - Execute `go run . -h` to see command line flags.

-- the `-clear` flag removes all iptables (used to count bytes per client) from the system and exits.

 # TODO

 - remove hosts/rules after no updates.
-- remove iptables rules on program shutdown
 - (maybe) fancier web ui